 Di Battista et al.3 and independently Erlebach et al.4 proved that the ToR problem is indeed NP-complete.
 The latter proved also that it is even harder, APX-complete.
 More importantly for practical purposes, both studies demonstrated that p2p links cannot be inferred in the ToR problem formulation, and they developed mathematically rigorous approximate solutions to the ToR problem but inferred only c2p and p2c links.
 No technique thus far reliably identifies p2p links.

 Dimitropoulos, et al.6 identified still other issues with the ToR formulation, like the random breaking of ties which can yield obviously incorrect inferences, e.g., well-known large providers are inferred as customers of small ASes.
 In the first paper6 we handled this issue with multiobjective optimization techniques that incorporated AS degree into the inference.
 In a subsequent paper7 we introduced improved algorithms that determine not only c2p but also p2p links (for those we can detect from BGP data).
 These improvements achieved more accurate AS relationship inferences, which we demonstrate against ground truth for a set of ASes.
 Benjamin Hummel and Sven Kosub 8 introduced the idea that the resulting graph should be acyclic, i.e. should contain no cycles, and presented a new algorithm that does the assignment and reduces the number of cycles.
 Our current technique creates no cycles, but at the cost of ``valid'' (valley-free) paths in the graph.
+M. Luckie et al.9 dropped the valley-free assumption and instead relied on three assumptions about the Internet's inter-domain structure: (1) an AS enters into a provider relationship to become globally reachable; and (2) there exists a peering clique of ASes at the top of the hierarchy, and (3) there is no cycle of p2c links.

 One metric of the resulting AS relationship graph that allows comparison across ASes is the customer cone -- the set of ASes, IPv4 prefixes, or IPv4 addresses that can be reached from a given AS following only customer links.